fbpx

 Each of the courses reviewed here have their strengths.
 If you are looking for a structured educational course from basic to advanced then Medmastery and the ECG Academy offer the best value proposition.
 Both offer robust, in-depth ECG courses with a variety of teaching formats at very reasonable prices.
 Both are taught by well-regarded teachers, offer multiple levels based on existing skill level, and are easy to follow.

-For contextual case-based ECG education then ECG weekly is hard to beat, world renowned teaching in easily digestibnle format, a great way to augment your ECG knowledge.
+For contextual case-based ECG education then ECG weekly is hard to beat, world renowned teaching in easily digestible format, a great way to augment your ECG knowledge.
 For a deep dive into ECG and nothing else, the ECG Academy might be for you, with 90+ hours of ECG education, you‘ll definitely get your money‘s worth.
 If you don’t have a lot of spare time and need to maximise the time you spend mastering ECG and if you want an option that gives you access to a wide variety of skill-based courses, Medmastery is probably your best bet.

-If you prefer a text based approach, then the ECG waves course with eBook looks promising with it’s expanding database and low cost to entry at present.
+If you prefer a text-based approach, then the ECG waves course with eBook looks promising with its expanding database and low cost to entry at present.

 Free FOAMed Resources